Richmond-Miles Museum

 And, one of the museum's most-prized possessions is the 1840s Tobacco and Slave Ledger, a full reproduction of which is available to museum visitors.
 The CCHA hopes to obtain the restored original.

-The Sallie Anderson Room includes shelves of reference books and decades of genealogical records that are available to those who visit the museum.
+The Sallie and Zeke Anderson Room includes shelves of reference books and decades of genealogical records that are available to those who visit the museum.
 A nominal charge is made for copies.

-In the Gift Shop visitors are able to purchase books, videos, and other items relating to the history of Caswell County, which now covers more than 230 years.
+In the Gift Shop visitors are able to purchase books, videos, and other items relating to the history of Caswell County.

 As a samplying of what is in store for museum visitors and for the benefit of those who live afar, the CCHA has assembled images of the museum as part of the Caswell County Photograph Collection.
 This can be viewed online at: Richmond-Miles History Museum Photographs.
 The collection includes some exterior views of the museum building.
 For more, visit the Gatewood House.